Central African Republic

 The TFV pilot project in the CAR is being implemented by Cooperazione Internazionale (COOPI), an Italian organization active in the country for over 40 years.
 The project has a value of €250,000 and will run through August 2021.

-The Assistance Programme in relation to victims of CAR I and CAR II with five implementing partners will be launched in early 2021.
+The Assistance Programme in relation to victims of CAR I and CAR II with five implementing partners has been launched in early 2021.